- 3.5 oz Dark Chocolate

 - 1/2 cup Sugar (I use Pure Cane Sugar)

 - 15 oz can Full Fat Coconut Milk

-When the weather gets cooler and the holidays are upon us, we all want a cozy cup of hot chocolate.
+When the weather gets cooler or the holidays are upon us, we all want a cozy cup of hot chocolate.

 I love a rich, creamy and preferably dairy-free hot chocolate.
 Enter cashews!

 Cashews will step up your hot chocolate game and results in the most luscious and creamy consistency.